 With Summer here there’s no better time to be outside enjoying alfresco drinking!
 The Ickworth’s garden has been transformed into The Terrace Restaurant to create a festival vibe, with a Perrier-Jouët bar serving Perrier-Jouët (of course!), cocktails, wine, bottled beer and soft drinks.
 There will also be kid’s fun entertainment and live acoustic music on Saturday and Sunday evenings.
 When tummies get a little peckish, order small or kid’s plates, as well as pizzas made in our own pizza oven.
 The afternoon will effortlessly turn into the evening.

 Take some well-deserved ‘me time’ in a quiet place to relax, rejuvenate and indulge your mind, body and soul.
 Immerse yourself in the surroundings and enjoy a relaxing treatment.
 Bring harmony to your mind and body and stimulate your senses with a vast range of skincare products.
 Contact our Spa Reception team to book or view our treatment menu online.

 Whatever you get up to on your family adventure you will be sure to leave feeling relaxed, recharged and full of memories that last a lifetime.
-There is an abundance of activities to enjoy in the hotel and within the 1800 acres of parkland that the hotel sits in as well as the swimming pool, tennis court, bikes, trampolining and a range of activities arranged by our very own Den team.
+There is an abundance of activities to enjoy in the hotel and within the 1,800 acres of parkland that the hotel sits in.
+As well as the swimming pool, tennis court, bikes, trampoline and a range of activities arranged by our very own Den team.